ralna/GALAHAD/doc/Julia/rst-dir/struct_bsc_control_type.rst

 	Int32 extra_space_s

-how much extra space is to be allocated in :math:`S` above that needed to hold the Schur complement
+how much extra space is to be allocated in $S$ above that needed to hold the Schur complement

 .. index:: pair: variable; s_also_by_column
 .. _doxid-structbsc__control__type_1abad1637e3128deb63e2a8eab714e5ffd: